Augmental MouthPad

 One such visionary company that we recently worked with is Augmental – a San Francisco-based start-up with a focus on improving digital access for all by changing the way humans interface with computers.
 They are dedicated to the task of re-imagining the standard hand-operated mouse and touch-controlled trackpad.
 In their own words, Augmental’s mission is “pushing the boundaries of how we interact with technology, building intuitive products that empower everyone to unleash their creativity”

-Cofounders Tomás Vega and Coten Singer attended UC Berkeley together, where they first conceived of Augmental.
+Cofounders Tomás Vega and Corten Singer attended UC Berkeley together.
+The two conceived Augmental while Vega was in grad school at the MIT Media Lab..
 The pair have since gone on to successfully raise venture funding and receive numerous accolades for their work, such as being recently featured in Forbes 30 under 30.
-They have been working on building their company and developing their first device called MouthPad^, since 2019.
+They have been working on building their company and developing their first device called the MouthPad^, since 2019.

-In terms of technical advancement, MouthPad^ is a large step forward from voice control or mouthstick systems that use an external joystick operated with the face or chin.
+In terms of technical advancement, the MouthPad^ is a large step forward from voice control or mouthstick systems that use an external joystick operated with the face or chin.
 But it is also simpler than next generation brain-computer interfaces, and importantly it doesn’t require surgery.
-Tomás did an internship at Neuralink in 2018 and is very familiar with the advantages and technical challenges of BCI products.
-This is one reason why it was important to the team that MouthPad^ offers an augmented, cyborg-like experience of having the technology integrated seamlessly into the body without the risks and complications involved with implanted devices.
+Tomás did an internship at Neuralink in 2018, where he gained a deep understanding of the advantages and technical challenges of BCI products.
+The following year, he conceived of the MouthPad^, which offers an augmented, cyborg-like experience of having the technology integrated seamlessly into the body without the risks and complications involved with implanted devices.

-MouthPad^ has a long-lasting (5-8hr) battery that is recharged when it is placed in the case at the end of the day.
+The MouthPad^ has a long-lasting (4-5hr) battery that is recharged when it is placed in the case.
 When in use, the device works without any wires or accessories, just the mouthpiece is needed.
-The battery and the circuit board that is the “brain” of the product is located in a small pod that sits on the outside of the back teeth inside the mouth.
-There is an LED that indicates battery and connectivity status.
-It looks like a deceptively simple device to the layperson, but as those with a technical background can appreciate, elegance of design comes as a result of extensive effort.
+The battery and the circuit board that is the “brain” of the product is located in a small pod just above the back teeth, tucked under the cheek.
+There is an LED that indicates connectivity status.
+It looks like a deceptively simple device to the layperson; however, as those with a technical background can appreciate, elegance of design comes as a result of extensive effort.

-The Augmental team has remained focused and dedicated to the task of product development over the last 5 years – to the point where some members of the team lived and worked in the shared workshop/laboratory space during the early days of the company.
+The Augmental team has remained focused and dedicated to the task of product development over the last 5 years – to the point where some members of the team lived and worked in the shared workshop/laboratory space during the early days of the company; even Vega lived in the office for almost 5 years.
 Everyone on the small, close-knit team has become adapted to wearing multiple hats as they work toward turning their product vision into reality, doing technical development in parallel to fundraising and promotional activities.
-Team members mostly have engineering backgrounds,with a few business and design experts added into the mix.
+Team members mostly have engineering backgrounds, with a few business and design experts added into the mix.

 In October 2023, after completing the alpha version of their MouthPad^ product and selling their first two units, the Augmental team learned about Simbex’s Phase 0 competition.
 They jumped at the chance to work with our team to tackle some of their persistent technical and commercialization challenges.
-They had successfully designed an MVP for general use, but they wanted our perspective on what it would take to turn MouthPad^ into a more mass produced product and maybe even a medical device.
+They had successfully designed an MVP for general use, but they wanted our perspective on what it would take to turn the MouthPad^ into a more mass-produced product, and eventually even a medical device.

 The Augmental application stood out among the other contestants in part because their mission and company culture aligned so well with Simbex.
 But there was also another reason why we wanted to work with them: they had researched our team and knew exactly how we could help them.
 They requested assistance with establishing commercialization strategy related to regulatory and reimbursement as well as technical guidance from the Electrical, Firmware, and System engineering teams.
 We were excited and honored to be able to help them.